Agrejus/db-framework/README.md

 ---

-<p align="center"> Create a versatile Data Interaction Layer for Node.js and the web that seamlessly handles database interactions.
-Effortlessly abstract database interactions using DB Framework, simplifying the process of switching databases or incorporating two different databases.
+<p align="center"> Create an agile Data Interaction Layer catering to both Node.js and web environments, adeptly managing a spectrum of database and HTTP interactions.
+Through DB Framework, abstracting database interactions becomes a seamless endeavor, easing the complexity of transitioning between databases or integrating disparate ones.
+Furthermore, empower entities with the capability to encompass functions or non-persistent data, enabling developers to seamlessly integrate business logic into entities.
     <br>
 </p>